Divorce Lawyers in Rolling Meadows

 - Parenting Time Division: Illinois law presumes that children benefit when they spend meaningful and consistent time with each parent.
 Some factors to consider include the parent’s preferences, the child’s preferences, the current informal timesharing division, and any parental disabilities.

 Usually, property division orders are set in stone.
 It’s difficult to re-open such matters once the judge finalizes them.
 The other two areas are different.
 If financial, emotional, or other circumstances materially and substantially change, the judge can modify the existing orders to fit the new reality.

 Rely On a Dedicated Cook County Attorney

 Divorce usually involves financial and emotional issues.
-For a free consultation with an experienced divorce lawyer in Rolling Meadows, contact Delaney Heckman, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced divorce lawyer in Rolling Meadows, contact Andrea Heckman Law, Ltd. Convenient payment plans are available.